 building a meaningful class hierarchy.

 At first glance, creating class hierarchies may appear deceptively simple.
 In Protégé, it often feels like little more than creating folders or parent-child structure.
-Yet this is interpretation dramatically under-estimates their importance.
+Yet this dramatically under-estimates their importance.

 In ontology engineering, a class hierarchy is not merely an organizational convenience.
 It represents the conceptual backbone of semantic meaning.